JesusRondon2310/NFS-Carbon-Perfomance-Reworking/README.md

 A: Since Rev 2.0

 Q: Is it normal that when installing the Audi Lemans or M3 GTR mod I get an error?
-A: Yes, it's completely normal, don't be alarmed if you see something like `delete_node bmwm3gtre46_top` or something like that.
+A: No, it was normal before but I already fixed it in Rev 3.1.2

 Q: Are you planning to make an update for the CBR add-on cars?
 A: No.

 Q: Can the mod be updated after being installed the first time?
-A: Yes, although I recommend doing this with a fresh copy of the game or right after installing the `Improvement Mod`, `Endgame` or the `Carbon Battle Royale` mod, but yes, you can reinstall it to update it after installing it for the first time.
+A: Yes, although I recommend doing this with a fresh copy of the game or right after installing the `Improvement Mod` for example, but yes, you can install this mod with a copy of the game with other mods already installed or reinstall it to update it after installing it for the first time, but remember that after installing it with an already existing save game, I highly recommend making a new one.

 ---